-(1) A Record Date Shareholder can send the Subscription Certificate together with payment for the Shares acquired in the Primary Subscription and for additional shares subscribed for pursuant to the Over-Subscription Privilege to the Subscription Agent.
-Payment should be calculated on the basis of the Estimated Payment Price of \$7.25 per share for all shares requested.
-To be accepted, such payment, together with the executed Subscription Certificate, must be received by the Subscription Agent at one of the Subscription Agent's offices at the addresses set forth above prior to 5:00 p.m., New York City time, on the Expiration Date.
+(1) A Record Date Shareholder can send the Subscription Certificate together with payment for the Shares acquired in the Primary Subscription and for additional Shares subscribed for pursuant to the Over-Subscription Privilege to the Subscription Agent.
+Payment should be calculated on the basis of the Estimated Payment Price of \$5.75 per Share for all Shares requested.
+To be accepted, such payment, together with the executed Subscription Certificate, must be received by the Subscription Agent at one of the Subscription Agent s offices at the addresses set forth above prior to 5:00 p.m., New York City time, on the Expiration Date.
 The Subscription Agent will deposit all monies received by it prior to the final payment date into a segregated interest-bearing account (which interest will be paid to the Fund) pending proration and distribution of the Shares.
 A PAYMENT PURSUANT TO THIS METHOD MUST BE IN UNITED STATES DOLLARS BY CHECK DRAWN ON A BANK LOCATED IN THE UNITED STATES, MUST BE PAYABLE TO THE ZWEIG FUND, INC. AND MUST ACCOMPANY A PROPERLY COMPLETED AND EXECUTED SUBSCRIPTION CERTIFICATE FOR SUCH SUBSCRIPTION CERTIFICATE TO BE ACCEPTED.

-(2) Alternatively, a subscription will be accepted by the Subscription Agent if, prior to 5:00 p.m., New York City time, on the Expiration Date, the Subscription Agent has received a Notice of Guaranteed Delivery by facsimile (telecopy) or otherwise from a bank, a trust company or a NYSE member brokerage firm guaranteeing delivery of (i) payment of the Estimated Payment Price of \$7.25 per share for the Shares subscribed for in the Primary Subscription and for any additional shares subscribed for pursuant to the Over-Subscription Privilege, and (ii) a properly completed and executed Subscription Certificate.
-The Subscription Agent will not honor a Notice of Guaranteed Delivery unless a properly completed and executed Subscription Certificate together with full payment is received by the Subscription Agent by the close of business on the third business day after the Expiration Date (June 20, 2002, unless the Offer is extended).
+(2) Alternatively, a subscription will be accepted by the Subscription Agent if, prior to 5:00 p.m., New York City time, on the Expiration Date, the Subscription Agent has received a Notice of Guaranteed Delivery by facsimile (telecopy) or otherwise from a bank, a trust company, or a NYSE member brokerage firm guaranteeing delivery of (i) payment of the Estimated Payment Price of \$5.75 per share for the Shares subscribed for in the Primary Subscription and for any additional Shares subscribed for pursuant to the Over-Subscription Privilege, and (ii) a properly completed and executed Subscription Certificate.
+The Subscription Agent will not honor a Notice of Guaranteed Delivery unless a properly completed and executed Subscription Certificate together with full payment is received by the Subscription Agent by the close of business on the third business day after the Expiration Date (September 5, 2007, unless the Offer is extended).

-Within four business days following the Expiration Date (June 21, 2002, unless the Offer is extended, the "Confirmation Date"), a confirmation will be sent by the Subscription Agent to each subscribing Record Date Shareholder (or, if the Record Date Shareholder's shares of Common Stock are held by Cede or any other depository or nominee, to Cede or such depository or nominee), showing (i) the number of Shares acquired pursuant to the Primary Subscription, (ii) the number of shares, if any, acquired pursuant to the Over-Subscription Privilege, (iii) the per share and total purchase price of the shares, and (iv) any additional amount payable by such Record Date Shareholder to the Fund or any excess to be refunded by the Fund to such Record Date Shareholder, in each case based on the Subscription Price as determined on the Pricing Date.
-If any Record Date Shareholder exercises his or her right to acquire shares pursuant to the Over-Subscription Privilege, any such excess payment which would otherwise be refunded to the Record Date Shareholder will be applied by the Fund toward payment for additional shares acquired pursuant to exercise of the Over-Subscription Privilege.
-Any additional payment required from a Record Date Shareholder must be received by the Subscription Agent within ten business days after the Confirmation Date.
+If any Record Date Shareholder exercises his or her right to acquire Shares pursuant to the Over-Subscription Privilege, any excess payment which would otherwise be refunded to the Record Date Shareholder will be applied by the Fund toward payment for additional Shares acquired pursuant to exercise of the Over-Subscription Privilege.
+The Subscription Agent will notify Record Date Shareholders as promptly after the Expiration Date as possible of any additional amount payable by such Record Date Shareholder to the Fund.
+Any additional payment required from a Record Date Shareholder must be received by the Subscription Agent by the 9th business day after the Expiration Date.
 Any excess payment to be refunded by the Fund to a Record Date Shareholder will be mailed by the Subscription Agent to such Record Date Shareholder as promptly as possible.
-All payments by a Record Date Shareholder must be in United States dollars by check drawn on a bank located in the United States of America and payable to THE ZWEIG FUND, INC.
+All payments by a Record Date Shareholder must be in United States dollars by money order or check drawn on a bank located in the United States of America and payable to THE ZWEIG FUND, INC.

-Whichever of the two methods described above is used, issuance and delivery of certificates for the shares purchased are subject to collection of checks and actual payment pursuant to any Notice of Guaranteed Delivery.
+Whichever of the two methods described above is used, issuance and delivery of certificates for the Shares purchased are subject to collection of checks and actual payment pursuant to any Notice of Guaranteed Delivery.

-RECORD DATE SHAREHOLDERS WILL HAVE NO RIGHT TO RESCIND THEIR SUBSCRIPTION AFTER RECEIPT OF THEIR PAYMENT FOR SHARES BY THE SUBSCRIPTION AGENT, EXCEPT AS PROVIDED BELOW UNDER "POSSIBLE SUSPENSION OR WITHDRAWAL OF THE OFFER."
+RECORD DATE SHAREHOLDERS WILL HAVE NO RIGHT TO RESCIND THEIR SUBSCRIPTION AFTER RECEIPT OF THEIR PAYMENT FOR SHARES BY THE SUBSCRIPTION AGENT, EXCEPT AS PROVIDED BELOW UNDER POSSIBLE SUSPENSION OR WITHDRAWAL OF THE OFFER.